VODF/vodf-docs/source/specification/level-1/index.rst

 VODF Level-1 contains data products related to specific :term:`observations<observation>`, and in particular to :term:`events<event>` detected by a given instrument as well as :term:`IRF` that describe how the parameters of those events map to physical quantities.
+This data level may contain extra information on the instrument pointing, provenance information, :term:`stable time intervals or instrumental good time intervals<SOI>`, systematics error or quality estimation of the :term:`IRF`.
 It also covers related information such as time-series tables of data quality, instrumental or atmospheric conditions.

 Level-1 data is assumed to be already *pre-processed* by the instrument that produces it.
 The pre-processing must include all calibration and